chanr335/sleepi/README.md

 # Sleepi

-A sleep tracking and AI-powered sleep coaching application built for Hack Western 2025.
+A sleep leaderboard and AI-powered sleep coaching application built for Hack Western 2025.

 ## Project Structure